Hair tourniquet: Treatment

 The ligature is cut or dissolved as quickly as possible.
 Often it is possible to lift a portion of it to enable cutting, but in a severe case the ligature must be cut through the skin.
 This is, of course, injurious to the child, but may prevent loss of the digit.
 It must take place on the side of the toe, where there are no nerves or tendons.

 Other treatment not requiring minor surgery includes use of a chemical depilatory, such as the over-the-counter product Nair, to dissolve or weaken the hair.
 This option is not indicated if the hair tourniquet has cut into the skin.
 Use of depilatory products such as Nair is not an effective treatment on nylon or other fibers that are not human hair.

 Prognosis

 Loss of the toe is extremely rare, as is any residual disability.
 Rubber bands can have the same effect.

+Prevention strategies

+Hair tourniquet syndrome is a highly preventable condition, primarily managed through caregiver education, specific infant apparel practices, and monitoring.
+Risk factor for hair tourniquets involves maternal postpartum hair loss, mothers are often advised to tie back or cover their hair when in close physical contact with infants to reduces the likelihood of stray hairs inadvertently shedding into the infant's immediate environment.
+Caregivers are encouraged to regularly inspect clothing items that fully enclose limbs or appendages (such as socks, mittens, and footed onesies) for loose threads, stray hairs, or inner fiber loops.
+Turning infant garments inside out prior to laundering can prevent hair or thread bundles from gathering inside the closed blind" ends of the clothing.
+Materials prone to shedding or thread separation should not be placed inside cribs or incubators where an infant might interact with them.

+Early detection prevents severe complications like tissue ischemia, urethral damage, or autoamputation.
+When an infant presents with unexplained, inconsolable crying or irritability, parents and primary care providers should maintain a high index of suspicion and systematically inspect the fingers, toes, and external genitalia for early signs of constriction, redness, or focal edema.